8 Best Freshservice Connectors for IT Service Management

 Key Features

-• Full CRUD operations (Create, Read, Update, Delete) on all Freshservice objects
+• Full CRUD operations (Create, Read, Update, Delete) on all Freshservice objects, including tickets, problems, changes, assets, requesters, agents, and service catalog items.

 Pricing